 FBI Deputy Director Andrew McCabe fired by Jeff Sessions days before his retirement

-US attorney general Jeff Sessions has fired former FBI deputy director Andrew McCabe, a longtime and frequent target of President Donald Trump's anger, just two days before his scheduled retirement date.
+FBI deputy director Andrew McCabe, a longtime and frequent target of President Donald Trump's anger, has been fired just two days before his scheduled retirement date.

+US attorney general Jeff Sessions terminated McCabe's role with the bureau on the advice of FBI disciplinary officials.

-The move, which had been expected, was made on the recommendation of FBI disciplinary officials and comes ahead of an inspector general report expected to conclude that Mr McCabe was not forthcoming with the watchdog office as it reviewed the bureau's handling of the Hillary Clinton email investigation.
+It comes ahead of a report expected to conclude he had not been forthcoming with watchdogs investigating the FBI's handling of the Hillary Clinton email investigation.

 Mr Sessions said in a statement that investigators "concluded that Mr McCabe had made an unauthorised disclosure to the news media and lacked candour - including under oath - on multiple occasions."